DominicBlais/pull-explorer-v2/README.md

 To build Pull Explorer v2 from source, use `npm run build` after testing via `npm test` or `npm test:cover`.
 Both minified and uncompressed versions will be built and available in the `dist` directory.
 To build the API documentation, use `npm run docs`.

-### Istanbul Coverage

-There's a minor [issue](https://github.com/gotwarlost/istanbul/issues/544) with branch coverage in Istanbul for projects that use Babel where it misreports that there is less than 100% branch coverage.

 ### License

 This source code is licensed under the MIT license found in the [LICENSE.txt](https://github.com/DominicBlais/pull-explorer-v2/blob/master/LICENSE.txt) file.